 Meth is One of the Most Addictive Substances Abused

-Once a tolerance develops through increased use, meth addicts need growing amounts to obtain the same high.
+Once a tolerance develops, meth addicts need increasing amounts to obtain the same high.
 Serious physical changes in the brain are what make quitting meth so difficult.

 Dangers of Meth Addiction

 Even in small doses, methamphetamine can intensify wakefulness and physical activity and decrease appetite.
 High doses can raise body temperatures to unsafe and often lethal levels and cause seizures.
 Long-term meth abuse is associated with cravings, dangerous behavior, brain dysfunction, and loss of self-control.
 Chronic meth users can experience any of the following side effects or symptoms: